cps-org/cps/schema.rst

 Attributes
 ''''''''''

-An optional attribute may have the value :keyword:`null`.
+An optional attribute may have the value |null|.
 This shall be equivalent to omitting the attribute.

 Attribute names are case insensitive, although it is recommended that ``.cps`` files use the capitalization as shown.